 Anita is regularly instructed to advise and act in proceedings under Part VI of the Family Law Act 1996 and has acted in several cases involving allegations of serious domestic violence, at each of the ex parte, on notice and fact finding stages.

 Anita further acts in private children matters, including applications for Child Arrangement orders, Specific Issue orders and declarations of parentage.
-She has a particular interest in cases with an international dimension, in particular where relocation and removal from the jurisdiction is proposed.
+She has a particular interest in cases with an international dimension, in particular where relocation out of the jurisdiction is proposed.

-Anita advises and appears in a wide range of civil law proceedings, including insolvency and bankruptcy matters, and property, personal injury and civil litigation claims, both at case management stage and at trial.
-Anita further advises in contentious probate matters, including where capacity disputes, undue influence and rectification are in issue, and in cases involving trusts of land in a family context.
+Anita advises and appears in a range of civil law proceedings, particularly those with family law and public law aspects.
+Anita has a particular interest in, and experience of, contentious probate matters, including those where capacity disputes, undue influence and rectification are in issue, and in cases involving trusts of land in a family context.

 - Notable Cases